KristopherManalo/cse15l-lab-reports/LabReport3.md

 written_2/travel_guides/berlitz1/WhereToFrance.txt:        history of Lyon and displays of the marionettes of the town’s written_2/travel_guides/berlitz2/China-WhatToDo.txt:Popular with adults and children, the Chinese shadow play (a 2,000-year-old art form) dramatizes familiar legends.
 The two-dimensional puppets, manipulated behind a silk screen, can jump and fly, giving the colorful silhouettes an advantage over the actors in Chinese opera.
 The busy puppeteers give voice to their characters, often in song.
 Professional and amateur shadow-play troupes also put on shows with marionettes.
 ```
+The command-line option is searching for the string "mario" in all the files present in written_2, displaying the path and the line that contains the string.
+Useful for if I wanted info on any people with names similar to the string, in a general sense its useful to search the content of a directory to figure out quickly what is inside the directory.
 ```diff
 $ grep -r " nuts " *
 written_2/non-fiction/OUP/Kauffman/ch9.txt:All goes well until all the screws are used up.
 The seat, having relied on screws and screwdrivers to attach padding, goes nuts and looks about frantically, asking the screwdriver to work on nails.
 No luck.
 Eventually, the seat tries nails and hammers jointly, and that complementary pair works.
 More chairs are constructed, then nails run out and failures propagate throughout the system.